maciejczyzewski/maciejczyzewski.github.io/_posts/2014-10-18-bloom-filters-fast-and-simple.markdown

 Everyone is always raving about bloom filters.
 But what exactly are they, and what are they useful for?

-> The Bloom filter is a space efficient, probabilistic data structure – used to test whether an item does not belong to a collection.
+> The Bloom filter is a space-efficient, probabilistic data structure – used to test whether an item does not belong to a collection.

 ## Operations